-Portion for Retail Individual Bidders^ 0.01% of the Amount Allotted (plus applicable taxes) Portion for Non-Institutional Bidders^ 0.01% of the Amount Allotted (plus applicable taxes)
+Portion for Retail Individual Bidders^ 0.01% of the Amount Allotted (plus applicable taxes) -- --

+Portion for Non-Institutional Bidders^ 0.01% of the Amount Allotted (plus applicable taxes)

-[^] Amount Allotted is the product of the number of Equity Shares Allotted and the Issue Price
+^ Amount Allotted is the product of the number of Equity Shares Allotted and the Issue Price

-The selling commission payable to the Syndicate/sub-Syndicate members will be determined (i) for RIIs, NIIs (up to $\[\] 1 \]$ lakh) on the basis of the application form number/series, provided that the application is also bid by the respective Syndicate/sub-Syndicate member.
-For clarification, if a Syndicate ASBA application on the application form number/series of a Syndicate/sub-Syndicate member, is bid by an SCSB, the selling commission will be payable to the SCSB and not the Syndicate/sub-Syndicate member; (ii) for NIIs (above $\[\] 5 \]$ lakhs), Syndicate ASBA Form bearing SM code and sub-Syndicate code of the application form submitted to SCSBs for blocking of the fund and uploading on the exchange platform by SCSBs.
+The selling commission payable to the Syndicate/sub-Syndicate members will be determined (i) for RIIs, NIIs (up to \gtrless 1 lakh) on the basis of the application form number/series, provided that the application is also bid by the respective Syndicate/sub-Syndicate member.
+For clarification, if a Syndicate ASBA application on the application form number/series of a Syndicate/sub-Syndicate member, is bid by an SCSB, the selling commission will be payable to the SCSB and not the Syndicate/sub-Syndicate member; (ii) for NIIs (above \gtrless 5 lakhs), Syndicate ASBA Form bearing SM code and sub-Syndicate code of the application form submitted to SCSBs for blocking of the fund and uploading on the exchange platform by SCSBs.
+For clarification, if a Syndicate ASBA application on the application form number / series of a Syndicate / sub-Syndicate member, is bid by an SCSB, the selling commission will be commission will be payable to the Syndicate code of the application form submitted to SCSBs for blocking of the fund and uploading on the exchange platform by SCSBs.
 For clarification, if a Syndicate ASBA application on the application form number / series of a Syndicate / sub-Syndicate member, is bid by an SCSB, the selling commission will be payable to the Syndicate / sub-Syndicate members and not the SCSB.

-Bidding charges payable to members of the Syndicate (including their sub-Syndicate members) on the applications made using 3-in-1 accounts would be ₹10 plus applicable taxes, per valid application bid by the Syndicate (including their sub- Syndicate members).
-Bidding charges payable to SCSBs on the QIB Portion and NIIs (excluding UPI Bids) which are procured by the Syndicate/sub-Syndicate/Registered Broker/RTAs/ CDPs and submitted to SCSBs for blocking and uploading would be ₹10 per valid application (plus applicable taxes).
+Bidding charges payable to members of the Syndicate (including their sub-Syndicate members) on the applications made using 3-in-1 accounts would be $\gtrless10$ plus applicable taxes, per valid application bid by the Syndicate (including their sub- Syndicate members).
+Bidding charges payable to SCSBs on the QIB Portion and NIIs (excluding UPI Bids) which are procured by the Syndicate/sub-Syndicate/Registered Broker/RTAs/ CDPs and submitted to SCSBs for blocking and uploading would be $\gtrless10$ per valid application (plus applicable taxes).

-Bidding charges payable on the application made using 3-in-1 accounts will be subject to a maximum cap of $\not\in$ 1 lakh (plus applicable taxes), in case if the total processing fees exceeds $\not\in$ 1 lakh (plus applicable taxes) then processing fees will be paid on pro-rata basis for portion of Retail Individual Investors and Non-Institutional Investors, as applicable.
+Bidding charges payable on the application made using 3-in-1 accounts will be subject to a maximum cap of $\notin 1$ lakh (plus applicable taxes), in case if the total processing fees exceeds $\notin 1$ lakh (plus applicable taxes) then processing fees will be paid on pro-rata basis for portion of Retail Individual Investors and Non-Institutional Investors, as applicable.